-When enabling distant terrain, make sure the ‘viewing distance’ in the camera section is set to a larger value so that you can actually see the additional terrain.
+When enabling distant terrain, make sure the ‘viewing distance’ in the camera section is set to a larger value so that you can actually see the additional terrain and objects.

 To avoid frame drops as the player moves around, nearby terrain pages are always preloaded in the background, regardless of the preloading settings in the ‘Cells’ section, but the preloading of terrain behind a door or a travel destination, for example, will still be controlled by cell preloading settings.

-The distant terrain engine is currently considered experimental and may receive updates and/or further configuration options in the future.
-The glaring omission of non-terrain objects in the distance somewhat limits this setting’s usefulness.
+The distant terrain engine is currently considered experimental and may receive updates in the future.

 vertex lod mod¶